 If a person has consistently high estrogen for an extended period, this

-In females showing signs of estrogen dominance, diagnostic tests may not be necessary to prove that the estrogen ratio is out of balance.
-The reason for this is that many of the recommendations that doctors might make to reduce estrogen levels are generally beneficial to overall health and unlikely to cause harm.
+Females with signs of estrogen dominance may not need tests to show their estrogen ratio is out of balance.
+This is because many of the recommendations for reducing estrogen levels are beneficial to overall health and unlikely to cause harm.

-However, if an underlying medical condition may be causing high estrogen levels, a doctor might run tests to determine whether there is an imbalance and confirm the root cause.
+However, if a doctor suspects an underlying medical condition, they may do tests to determine whether there is an imbalance and confirm the root cause.
 Doctors also monitor estriol levels in high risk pregnancies.

 In females, doctors can measure all three types of estrogen via blood testing.
 In males, they only measure estradiol and estrone.